0xf3f/s.f3f.dev/README.md

-#s.f3f.dev - My simple URl shortener
+# s.f3f.dev - My simple URl shortener

 This was mostly build (WIP!) to learn:
-* Next.js
+* Next.js with serverless functions
 * Prisma with PlanetScale DB
 * Tailwind
 * CI/CD with Github Actions and Netlify